Universal critical behavior in the ferromagnetic superconductor Eu(Fe$_{0.75}$Ru$_{0.25}$)$_{2}$As$_{2}$

 The physical observable magnetization $m=\langle\sum_i\hat{S}_i^z\rangle$ and its reduced four order Binder cumulant $U=3(1-\frac{1}{2}\frac{\langle m^4\rangle}{\langle m^2\rangle^2})$ for various system sizes $L$ are evaluated numerically~\cite{SM,KChen}.
-Here it should be noted that the Binder cumulant reaches 1 at the paramagnetic phase while that reaches 0 at the ferromagnetic ordering phase.
-Applying the finite size scaling~\cite{SM,KChen,privman_1990}, the physical quantities follow the relations of $m_L(T)=L^{-\beta/\nu}\bar{m}(L^{1/\nu}\tau)$ and $U_L(T)=\bar{U}(L^{1/\nu}\tau)$ in the vicinity of the critical point of temperature $T_c$, where $\tau=(T-T_c)/T_c$ and $\bar{U}$ and $\bar{m}$ are universal functions that are independent on the size scale of $L$.
-The parameter $\nu$ is also a critical exponent, which describes the behavior of the correlation length in vicinity of the critical temperature.
+Here it should be noted that the Binder cumulant reaches 1 at the paramagnetic phase whereas it reaches 0 at the ferromagnetic ordering phase.
+Applying the finite size scaling~\cite{SM,KChen,privman_1990}, the physical quantities follow the relations of $m_L(T)=L^{-\beta/\nu}\bar{m}(L^{1/\nu}\tau)$ and $U_L(T)=\bar{U}(L^{1/\nu}\tau)$ in the vicinity of the critical point of temperature $T_c$, where $\tau=(T-T_c)/T_c$ and $\bar{U}$ and $\bar{m}$ are universal functions that are independent of the size scale of $L$.
+The parameter $\nu$ is also a critical exponent, which describes the behavior of the correlation length in the vicinity of the critical temperature.
 At the critical temperature $T_c$, the magnetization is $m_c=m_L(T_c)=L^{-\beta/\nu}\bar{m}(0)$ $=L^{-\beta/\nu}m^*$, which is shown in Fig.~\ref{fig4}.
-Considering the slope of Binder culuant $\mathrm{d}U/\mathrm{d}T|_c$ as a function of size $L$, $\mathrm{d}U/\mathrm{d}T|_c=L^{1/\nu}\bar{U}'(0)$~\cite{SM}, shown in Fig.~\ref{fig4}, we finally obtain the universal critical exponent $\beta=0.386$, which is in excellent agreement with experimental result of 0.385(10).
-These results obtained in neutron diffraction experiment, the first-principles calculations, and the model simulations clearly demonstrate that the critical behavior of Eu magnetism in ferromagnetic superconductor Eu(Fe$_{0.75}$Ru$_{0.25}$)$_{2}$As$_{2}$ belongs to the universal class of a three dimensional anisotropic quantum Heisenberg model with long-range magnetic exchange coupling.
+Considering the slope of Binder culuant $\mathrm{d}U/\mathrm{d}T|_c$ as a function of size $L$, $\mathrm{d}U/\mathrm{d}T|_c=L^{1/\nu}\bar{U}'(0)$~\cite{SM}, shown in Fig.~\ref{fig4}, we finally obtain the universal critical exponent $\beta=0.386$, which is in excellent agreement with the experimental result of 0.385(13).
+These results obtained in the neutron diffraction experiment, the first-principles calculations, and the model simulations clearly demonstrate that the critical behavior of Eu magnetism in the ferromagnetic superconductor Eu(Fe$_{0.75}$Ru$_{0.25}$)$_{2}$As$_{2}$ belongs to the universal class of a three-dimensional anisotropic quantum Heisenberg model with long-range magnetic exchange coupling.